python/devguide/developer-workflow/communication-channels.rst

 To start a topic or participate in any discussions in the forum, sign up and create an account using an email address or GitHub account.
-You can do so by clicking the "Sign Up" button on the top right hand corner of the `Discourse`_ main page.
+You can do so by clicking the :guilabel:`Sign Up` button on the top right hand corner of the `Discourse`_ main page.

 The Python Discourse `Quick Start <https://discuss.python.org/t/python-discourse-quick-start/116>`_ compiled by `Carol Willing <https://discuss.python.org/u/willingc/>`_ gives you